irismeerman/Ghost/doc/APIs.md

 - android.preference (sharedPreferences)

-used to save settings, playernames and their scores and the word)
+used to save settings and the word)

+- hashmap

+To save playernames and their scores as key-value pairs

 - android.view